 Since there are number of options available while presenting data, careful consideration should be given to the method being used.
 A basic understanding of the desired result/ form is helpful to choose the correct form of representation.
 One cannot expect to get liner data from a pie chart, thus basic knowledge and application of different type of presentation methods saves time.
 Additionally, there should be enough sample available so as to get some meaningful analysis and result.
 Some of the popular ways of presenting the data includes Line graph, column chart, box pot, vertical bar, scatter plot.
 These and other types are explain below with brief information about their application.

-Such presentation of data and information can be either by means of manual hand drawings/ graphs & tables, Whereas much effective and accurate way for such presentation is by means of specialised computer softwares.
+Such presentation and information can be either by means of manual hand drawings/ graphs & tables, Whereas much effective and accurate way for such presentation is by means of specialised computer softwares.

 Examples and chart types for data presentation